SK-SCMLab/Design-of-Experiments-in-Manufacturing-using-Excel/README.md

 ### 😮‍💨 Interpretation

-1. *Situation: From the shopfloor analysis, the Planning Manager discovered that the roughnesss of the steel plates is determined by three factors mainly:*
+1. *Situation: From the shopfloor analysis, the Planning Manager discovered that the roughness of the steel plates that are coming out of three cutting machines is determined by three factors mainly:*

-                     => A - Cutting Speed
+                     => A - Cutting Speed: 150 m/min (-1) vs 250 m/min (+1)
-                     => B - Blade angle
+                     => B - Blade angle: 30ᵒ (-1) vs 45ᵒ (+1)
-                     => C - Lubrication
+                     => C - Lubrication: Dry (-1) vs Oil (+1)

-*Now, the Planning Manager wants to run two replications for better study.
-As per the full factorial experiment, the design matrix gives 8 (2³) runs with different combinations*
+*Now, the Planning Manager wants to run two replications for better study considering only two factors.
+As per the full factorial experiment, the design matrix gives 4 (2²) runs with different combinations*